notaspirit/InfiniteRandomizerFramework/README.md

 - Supports modded streaming sectors
 - Works with `.mi` (decals), `.ent`, and `.mesh` resources
 - Configurable source and replacement pools
-- Easy to implement—resources just need to be registered, no forced project structure
+- Easy to implement, resources just need to be registered, no forced project structure
 - Backwards compatible with mods made for existing frameworks

 ---

 ## Installation

-Install like any other Cyberpunk 2077 mod—either manually or via a mod manager.
+Install like any other Cyberpunk 2077 mod, either manually or via a mod manager.

 ---